Lymphatics Disease Program

 Services We Offer

-In the past, it was hard for doctors to understand what the problem was.
-That’s because the lymphatic vessels were too small for the available imaging options.
-But in recent years, we’ve developed methods of imaging that allow us to not only see the actual lymphatic vessels, but even watch them in action.
+In the past, it was hard for doctors to understand lymphatic disorders because the lymphatic vessels were too small in children for doctors to diagnose.
+But in recent years, we’ve developed methods of imaging that allow us to watch the vessels in action.

 Here’s how our program works:

-- You’ll need to fill out and send us this referral/evaluation form, as well as your child’s records and any imaging tests on discs.
+- You’ll need to contact our care coordinator, as well as send us your child’s records and any imaging tests on discs.

-- Our whole team will go over your child’s case together once we receive the form, records and discs.
+- Our team will go over your child’s case together once we receive the required application and medical records.
 This allows each of our specialists to give their input.

 - We’ll create a “treatment map.”
 That just means we’ll all work together to map out the treatment plan that will be best for your child.